graysonarts/writing/poorimpulse/episode5.md

  Riley and Chadwick are sitting opposite each other in the kitchen, eyes locked, faces straining.
 Kyle and Victor enter from the hallway.
 Kyle's voice is soothing, "we have a lead on the remaining Zolotovs.
 Riley, gear up the lads?"

  Riley hops off the counter top, and walks out the nearest hallway, and returns a brief moment later.

+ He places 3 rings down on one of the tables in the kitchen and motions for the three of them to pick them up.
+"Slicer rings, great little weapons in a pinch.
+Put them on your finger, and if you need the blade, feel for the ridge with your thumb.
+The blade will extend from the opposite edge."
+Victor fingers the ridge and a sharp edge pops up.
+"Careful Victor, it can cut through kevlar."

+ "Wicked!"

-He tosses a watch at Kyle, "X-ray scanner in watch form.
+ Next, he holds up a watch, "X-ray scanner in watch form.
 Managed to finally get it working.
-Might come in handy seeing weapons or something.
-It's millimeter wave, so if nothing else, you can look at people's junk."
+Might come in handy seeing weapons or something."
+He turns the dial on the face of the watch and holds it up in Chadwick's direction.
+One of his eyebrows raises up as he turns the dial back and tosses the watch to Kyle.
+He looks sideways at Chadwick, "It's millimeter wave, so if nothing else, you can look at people's junk."

  He then tosses a pair of socks at Victor.
 "Radio-jamming socks.
 Click your heel together to turn it on and off.
 I also have a small emp device in the toe, but, well, it uses an explosion, so it might hurt.
 Not really tested that part, so I'd avoid using it, but the radio-jammer is solid."